DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 ### Recommended Tools:

 - **LLM Tools**:
-  - **Claude Code or similar agentic Coding Assistant** - Core tool for Phase 2 implementation, handling file/folder creation, boilerplate code, schema definition, and implementation of all core use cases
+  - **Claude Vision or similar multimodal LLMs** - For requirements gathering, documentation, and analyzing wireframes/sketches during the requirements phase
-  - **Cursor in Agent mode using Claude 3.7** - For targeted refinement at the individual component level (never across the entire codebase)
+  - **Claude Code or similar high-quality agentic Coding Assistant** - Primary tool for Phase 2 implementation, handling the majority of coding tasks including file/folder creation, boilerplate code, schema definition, and implementation of all core use cases
-  - **Claude** (web interface or API) - For requirements gathering and documentation
+  - **Cursor/Copilot or similar cost-effective agentic assistants** - For targeted refinement at the individual component level in the refinement phase (focusing narrowly on a few files at a time)

 - **Project Stack & Scaffolding**:
   - [Vite](https://vitejs.dev/) - Fast frontend tooling for React